brycehenson/fast_sorted_mask/README.md

 num_mask=mask_idx(2)-mask_idx(1)+1;
 subset_mask=data(mask_idx(1):mask_idx(2));
 ```
-***WARNING: the data vector MUST be sorted.
-See figures above for when it is still advantagous to use this approach for unordered data. ***
+**WARNING: the data vector MUST be sorted.
+See figures above for when it is still advantagous to sort unordered data and then use this approach.**

 ## Contributions
 - **Benjamin Bernard** Binary search modified from fileexchange project [binary-search-for-closest-value-in-an-array](https://au.mathworks.com/matlabcentral/fileexchange/37915-binary-search-for-closest-value-in-an-array)